FinzyPHINZY/vtu-application/docs/datastation.md

 - `mobile_number` (string, required): The recipient's phone number.
 - `plan_id` (string, required): The data plan ID.
 - `network` (number, required): The network provider (1 = MTN, 2 = GLO, 3 = Airtel, 4 = 9Mobile).
+- `amount` (number, required): The amount of the plan to be bought.
+It has to be exact.
+- `Ported_number` (boolean, required): Just leave it as true.
+Explanation not provided in documentation

 ### **Response:**